 Internationally acclaimed concert pianist John O’Conor tries to pass on the power of Beethoven’s music to the next generations of musicians.
 Over two weeks of tears and tantrums, clashing personalities and fiery temperaments, seven aspiring concert pianists are put through an often painful, but ultimately life-changing, rite of passage.

-Private guest accommodation is provided by Shenandoah Conservatory upon request.
+Private guest accommodation for participants is provided by Shenandoah Conservatory upon request.